MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 - The [required URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online) must be properly configured on your network.

 > [!IMPORTANT]
-> - Cloud Policy isn't available to customers who have Office 365 operated by 21Vianet.
+> - Cloud Policy isn't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 GCC, or Office 365 GCC High and DoD.
 > - A policy configuration can't be applied to volume licensed versions of Office that use Click-to-Run, such as Office LTSC Professional Plus 2021 or Office Standard 2019.
 > - You can create a policy configuration for Microsoft 365 Apps for business, but only policy settings related to privacy controls are supported.
 For more information, see [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](../privacy/manage-privacy-controls.md).